 One of the greatest paradigm shift in the modern era of communication was in 1971 when Ray Tomlinson sent an email to himself.
 The message something like QWERTYUIOP was sent from one computer to another one, next to each other.
 The missive sent through ARPANET, a communication protocol which preceded now the ubiquitous internet.
 Ray Tomlinson is the father of the character @ so every-time you send an email, and press character @, its Ray…Everyone loves Ray…

-Hotmail was the first free email service provider founded by Jack Smith and Sabeer Bhatia which they would later sell for $400m to Microsoft.
+Hotmail was the first free email service provider founded by Jack Smith and Sabeer Bhatia.
+Hotmail was later sold for $400m to Microsoft.
 At one point in time the world’s greatest killer app, email would transform the way we communicate for personal and professional purposes.
 This invention would drastically change the productivity curve of labor around the world.
 With real-time communications available, faster decisions could be taken for businesses spread across the world.
 This led to better utilization of resources increasing more output and wages.
 Considering it was free, changed the pattern of communication and consumer behavior.
 For the first time in recorded human history, consumers had a buying power.
 There is no free lunch.
 In order to support a sustainable revenue model, companies had to reinvent their revenue model and they did through internet advertising.
 Internet advertising, over the years, has become of the major drivers of REVENUE for tech companies like Google and Facebook.
 This led to what we call community companies…

 “In 1957, Russians sent Sputnik 1, the first man-made satellite to orbit earth and Sputnik 2 sent first living being..Laika a dog to outer-space.
 Have you seen the movie The Cat From The Outer Space…It’s a very entertaining & funny.
 Loved it as a child.”

 Many pioneers are credited with the evolution of internet although chief among them are Vint Cerf and Bob Kahn.
 The proliferation of technology, cannot be without two giants who defined personal computing and search engine on the internet…Bill Gates, Larry Page, and Sergey Brin.
 Bill Gates vision in realizing the potential of personal computing with the importance of MS Dos would reshape an entire industry while Larry’s bet on simple, fast free search engine would define the way we read and search over the internet.
 Bill Gates was offered $1m for selling MS Dos to IBM which he refused and instead focused on royalty on the usage of the application per computer which led to the dawn of Microsoft.
 Larry Page and Sergey Brin, wanted to focus on Ph.D.
 (Stanford) and tried to sell Google to Excite for $750,000.
 It was very lucky that CEO of Excite rejected the offer and rest is history.
 Nature intervenes in a special way to help shape innovation, the destiny not only of few people but the world.
 Bill, Larry, and Sergey are destined to not only change the world through innovation but also through philanthropy.
-Bill would start the greatest philanthropic drive among billionaires and millionaires around the world, Sergy will play a monumental role in innovation in life-sciences and Larry would carry the mantle of perpetual innovation.
+Bill Gates, started the greatest philanthropic drive among billionaires and millionaires around the world, Sergy played a monumental role in innovation in life-sciences and Larry would carry the mantle of perpetual innovation.
 The rise of technology would give a boost to technology-based Start-Ups around the world and momentum to an ancillary industry…angel investing and venture capital.

 Computers gave rise to a supercomputer which can astronomical calculations in a millionth of a second.
 Today, the fastest supercomputer Sunway TaihuLight is in China.
 Supercomputers were first introduced during the early 1960’s but their computing power as a major force was only realized during the 1990s.
 And came another power…Artificial Intelligence…Matrix…Neo